ssko7098/capstone/wiki/minutes/README.md

 This page contains a list of all meetings conducted throughout the project.

-`suggestion:  name each of the minutes the date of the meeting and what type of meeting it was.
-E.g. 2024-09-04 Client.md`

-`TODO:  Add all the bitbucket links`

 ## Client Meetings

 | Description | Date | Time Start | Time End | Minutes |